uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/algorithms/functions/parallel_scan_func.rst

 The functional form ``parallel_scan(range, identity, scan, combine)`` is designed to use with functors and lambda expressions, hiding some complexities of the imperative form.
-It uses the same *scan* functor in both passes, differentiating them via a Boolean parameter, combines summaries with *combine* functor, and returns the summary computed over the whole *range*.
+It uses the same *scan* functor in both passes, differentiating them via a boolean parameter, combines summaries with *combine* functor, and returns the summary computed over the whole *range*.
 The *identity* argument is the left identity element for ``Scan::operator()``.